 CRYTC Research Coordinator, Project Manager of Six Seasons of the Asiniskow Ithiniwak

-M.A., University of Waterloo
+L.L.M., University of Ulster

 B.A.
 (Hons), University of Winnipeg